cs50dartmouth/cs50-dev/README.md

 ## Preparing your laptop

-Install or upgrade the [Dartmouth VPN software](https://services.dartmouth.edu/TDClient/1806/Portal/KB/?CategoryID=13404), if needed.
-You cannot connect to Thayer's Linux servers unless you are connected to Dartmouth's VPN.
+You cannot connect to Thayer's Linux servers unless you are connected to the Dartmouth campus network; if you are off campus, connect your laptop to Dartmouth's [VPN](https://services.dartmouth.edu/TDClient/1806/Portal/KB/?CategoryID=13404).

 ## Preparing for Linux development